 Proper documentation is crucial for validating the supervision experience.
 The following documentation must be maintained:

-1. Supervision Contract: This is signed by both the supervisor and the candidate, outlining the expectations and requirements.
+1. Supervision Contract: Both the supervisor and the candidate sign this, outlining the expectations and requirements.

 2. Supervision Log: A detailed log of all supervision activities, including the type of activity, date, duration, and the supervisor’s signature.